2sic/2sxc-docs/2sxc Docs Generator/basics/cms/page-publishing/index.md

 Now let's simulate a change...

 ### Inner Content Changes
 Let's say the editor makes a small change to the Form-module.
-This will notify DNN of a change.
-As this happens, it must tell DNN that it has a new version - like this, so DNN will also place the page in a new version (for later publishing):
+This will notify Dnn of a change.
+As this happens, it must tell Dnn that it has a new version - like this, so Dnn will also place the page in a new version (for later publishing):

 * P28 _draft_
   * Mod 1: MG6 _live_ with MGi1 _live_